ruwayd03/Cricket-Scoreboard-using-python-customtkinter/README.md

 # Cricket-Scoreboard using custom tkinter
- Shows live cricket scoreboard from espncricinfo also shows squads,team-rank,venues, Also has signup and login page
+ Shows live cricket scoreboard from espncricinfo also shows squads,team-rank,venues which is manually updated, Also has signup and login page using sql
+ To use this custom tkinter must be installed Configure SQL part according to your machine for the signup and login page to work properly.